karavanlarp/karavanlarp.github.io/eng/useful/privacy.md

 We use Google Drive and other Google services; read about Google’s privacy policy here:  [https://policies.google.com/privacy?hl=en-US](https://policies.google.com/privacy?hl=en-US).

+We also use Discord, you can find Discord's privacy policy here: [https://discord.com/privacy](https://discord.com/privacy)

 We also communicate with players through the Karavan LARP page in Facebook; read Facebook’s privacy policy here: [https://www.facebook.com/policy.php](https://www.facebook.com/policy.php).

 Participants’ personal information gathered through forms or e-mail can be accessed only by the Caravan team.
 The information is not used for business purposes or distributed to third parties.